vippsas/vipps-solutions/invoice-through-epayments/README.md

    }
    ```

-To create a _payment request_, the following parameters can/must be used, depending on the scenario:
+To create a *payment request*, the following parameters can/must be used, depending on the scenario:

 * `reference` - The `orderId` of the payment request.
 * `expiresAt` - The expiration date for the payment.
-This is what seperates the long living payment request from a regular payment.
+This is what separates the long living payment request from a regular payment.
 * `userFlow`  - Must be `"PUSH_MESSAGE"` or `"QR"`.
 * `paymentDescription` - Short description with relevant information about the payment request.
 * `receiptInfo` (might be renamed)- Order Lines for the payment.
 The orderlines are the same as referenced in the [Order Management](https://developer.vippsmobilepay.com/docs/APIs/order-management-api) API.
-This **must** be present
+This **must** be present.
 * `customer.phoneNumber` - The customer's phone number.
 This is optional, and will be used if the users phone number is known in advance.
 * `scope` - This can be used to request the user to share their telephone number.

 For more information about extended expiration dates, see [Long-living payments](../long-expiry-time-for-payments-to-merchants/README.md).